syncfusion-content/maui-docs/MAUI/Parallax-View/overview.md

 * Customizes the speed of the parallax scroll.
 * Supports horizontal and vertical orientation.
-* Provides built-in integration with .NET MAUI Scroll View and Syncfusion ListView.
+* Provides built-in integration with Scroll View and Syncfusion ListView.
 * Bind any control which implements IParallaxView interface.

 ![Overview image of Parallax View](ParallaxView_Images/maui_parallaxview.gif)